Meals are not reimbursable unless the trip includes an overnight stay.

 Meals must be documented as a total per day in Concur.

-Business meals are counted as part of the meal total for the day, but are not considered a meal in regards to receipt requirements for the travel meals.
+Business meals are not counted as part of the meal total for the day.
 Business meals will require a receipt as documentation no matter the dollar amount.
 Business meals are to be tax exempt when purchased within the State of Texas when using a University Payment or Travel Card (does not apply if purchasing with a personal form of payment), whereas travel meals are not.
 Business meals also require the substantiation of who attended and the business purpose/discussion in addition to the receipt.

 Alcohol is only allowed when purchased and consumed as part of a business meal, or if there is a business reason for the purchase.
 Alcohol is not allowable as part of regular travel meals, even when using an account that allows for the purchase of alcohol.